kingharrison/rules.rockdafloor/README.md

 ### Advanced

-Battle Rounds Up To 45 Seconds
+Battle Rounds Begin Counting At 45 Seconds

 * Top Rocks: Hips and shoulders can face different directions.
 Higher level variations of steps and entrances are recognized.
 * Transitions: Transitions can leave the ground.